iamfotx/esa/README.md

 ESA emits events created in real-time using [Remix.run](https://remix.run/docs), Socket.io, and Mongoose!

+# About the Application

+This section illustrates what this application is capable of doing and what pages are available.

+## Public Routes

+### Home Page (`/`);

+- It displays a list of first 20 events sorted by `createdAt` in descending order that are currently in the system.
+  > if you see none, please be sure to follow `seed the DB` step listed under [Development](#development) section.
+- One can scroll down to the bottom and will see a button `Load More` that will load the next 20 events unless it reaches to the end and replaces the button with `No More Events`.

+- If a user is somewhere in the middle of the list and a new events is created from a different device/window, the list will be updated and the user will be scrolled to the top of the list.

+### Login Page (`/login`);

+> There's no way to sign up for the app.
+But you can create a user with the help of Seed Script.
+See [Seed the DB](#seed-the-db).

+- It displays a login form.
+- If the user is already logged in, it redirects to the [Create Event Page](#create-event-page-create-event).

+## Protected Routes

+### Create Event Page (`/create-event`);

+- It displays a form to create an event.
+- Once the user submits the form, it creates an event and redirects to the [Home Page](#home-page-).
+- If the user is not logged in, it redirects to the [Home Page](#home-page-).

 # Why Remix?

 [Remix.run](https://remix.run/docs) is a full stack web framework that lets you focus on the user interface and work back through web standards to deliver a fast, slick, and resilient user experience.
 People are gonna love using your stuff.